Dr Sudeh Cheraghi-Sohi (PhD, MRes, BSc) - personal details

 I also supervise Masters students on a yearly basis.

-I am also acting as an advisor for PhD Student Raymond Tweheyo and Naomi Wood.
+I am also acting as an adviser for PhD Student Raymond Tweheyo and Naomi Wood.